sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 ### 2.2 An overview of the failure handling framework
 An illustrative figure of the failure handling framework is shown below.
-The orchagent generates SAI calls according to the information in APPL_DB given by upper layer.
+The orchagent generates SAI calls according to the information in APPL_DB given by upper layers.
 In the case of SAI failures, the orchagent gets the failure status via the feedback mechanism in synchronous mode.
 Based on the failure information, the failure handling functions in orchagent make the first attempt to address the failure.
-An ERROR_DB is also introduced to suppport escalation to upper layers.
+An ERROR_DB is also introduced to support escalation to upper layers.
 In the scenario where orchagent is unable to resolve the problem, the failure handling functions would escalate the failure to upper layers by pushing the failure into the ERROR_DB.
 <img src="Framework.png">